-However, before we get to our Vienna itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Vienna itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 Now that we’ve got that important trip essential addressed, let’s jump right into the best places to visit in Vienna.

 The best of Vienna can be found in and around the inner city, so that is where you will head on your first day in Vienna.

 A great place to start your visit is outside the city’s grand opera house.
 After all, it’s where music and architecture meet, and what could be more Viennese than that.
 Home to the Vienna State Opera, it’s just one of the city’s many great concert halls.

 While it is possible to go on a guided tour of the building or see a performance, the opera house also often hosts free live performances outside in the summer.